HarrySchreiber/Hydropot-Web-DB-iOS/README.md

 C section

-- note if you would like to compile this section you would need the pot to run it, a psoc creator, and tera term
+- note if you would like to compile and run this section you will need the pot to run it on

 Swift section